-This UK Standards for Microbiology Investigations (UK SMI) document describes the identification of Pseudomonas species and other non-glucose fermenters that have been associated with human infection.
-It includes culture, Gram stain and matrix assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF MS) for the identification of microorganisms from culture.
-Some biochemical tests may not be done routinely in laboratory except in cases where confirmation by an alternative technique is required or automated methods are not available.
+This UK Standards for Microbiology Investigations (UK SMI) document describes the identification of Pseudomonas species and other non-glucose fermenters associated with human infection from clinical specimens.
+It does not include identification from environmental samples.

+It includes culture, Gram stain and matrix assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF MS) for the identification of microorganisms.
+Some biochemical tests may not be performed routinely in laboratory except in cases where confirmation by an alternative technique is required or automated methods are not available.

 The test procedure for MALDI-TOF MS is covered in UK SMI TP 40: Matrix-assisted laser desorption/ionisation - time of flight mass spectrometry (MALDI-TOF MS) test procedure.
-It also includes molecular methods for alternative identification and confirmation
+It also includes molecular methods for alternative identification and confirmation.

-This document does not cover detection of Bordetella or Moraxella species.
-For information identification of these genera please see UK SMI ID 5 - Identification of Bordetella species or UK SMI ID 11 - Identification of Moraxella species and morphologically similar organisms.
+This document does not cover identification of Bordetella or Moraxella species.
+For information on identifying these genera please refer to UK SMI ID 5 - Identification of Bordetella species or UK SMI ID 11 - Identification of Moraxella species and morphologically similar organisms.